RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 🎯 **Goals/Deliverables:**

-- A working Rocket.Chat App that assists users with latest happenings around them wherever they may be while on vacations.
+- A working Rocket.Chat App that assists users with latest happenings around them wherever they may be while on any trip.

 ⏳ **Project Duration:** 90 hours (Small)